incinn/etconfig/README.md

 ## Install

-Download or clone this repository.
+Download or clone this repository into `$ETMAIN/etconfig`.

-Set `install.sh` as executable, then run it.
+Move the `autoexec.cfg` file to `$ETMAIN` root.

-If the config isnt loaded automatically you can force load it by running `/exec barnz.cfg` in the game console.
+Config should now load when game starts.
+If it doesn't you can run `/exec autoexec.cfg` inside the console.

-Graphics changes will apply when the game has been restarted.
-To force the changes to apply you can run `/vid_restart` in the game console.
+Graphics changes should apply when executing config.
+If it doesn't, you can force the changes by running `/vid_restart` in the game console.

 ### Updates